IvanLim/mpc-controller/README.md

 * epsi: epsi1 - ((psi0 - psides0) - v0 * delta0 / Lf * dt);

+### Choice of N and dt

+The values N = 10 and dt = 0.1 were used as a starting point (from the [MPC project Q&A video](https://www.youtube.com/watch?v=bOQuhpz3YfU)).
+After tweaking N and dt, the values (10, 0.1) seemed to work the best.
+When N was increased to 20, the car turned erratically.
+Similarly, when dt was set to 0.2, or 0.05, the car could not follow the waypoints well.
+This is most likely due to the 100ms latency simulated by the system.

+### Prepocessing

+The list of waypoints ptsx and ptsy were transformed so that they centered around 0.
+The same thing for the vehicle heading.
+This was done to reduce the number of transforms needed later on.

+### Dealing with latency

+The values of N and dt were selected so that we look one second ahead, and produce predicted values that work well with the latency of 100ms.

 ## Dependencies

 * cmake >= 3.5